The Best Places to Watch Epcot’s Fireworks (Restaurants, Fastpass, and more!)

-Epcot’s fireworks show, “IllumiNations: Reflections of Earth,” is a tribute to the nations of the world, involving not just fireworks, but also lasers, dancing water, and music.
-Premiering on October 1, 1999, it is Walt Disney World’s longest running fireworks show and, according to Wikipedia, has received several awards over the years, including 11 straight Best Outdoor Night Production Show Golden Ticket Awards.
+Epcot’s fireworks show, “IllumiNations: Reflections of Earth,” was a tribute to the nations of the world, involving not just fireworks, but also lasers, dancing water, and music.
+Premiering on October 1, 1999, it was Walt Disney World’s longest running fireworks show and, according to Wikipedia, has received several awards over the years, including 11 straight Best Outdoor Night Production Show Golden Ticket Awards.

-Here’s a guide to everything you need to know about the best viewing spots for Illuminations, how to get those spots, and the pros and cons of each.
+article, you’ll know the details about the new (yet temporary) fireworks show, Epcot Forever, the best viewing spots for the show, how to get those spots, and the pros and cons of each.

 What Time is the Epcot Fireworks Show?

 Epcot Forever is at 9pm every night, almost without exception.

 However, it’s a good idea to double-check the time, because sometimes (not often) it varies slightly.